Field Recorder Days

 London Recording Projects

-Our London Field Recorder Day programme started in 2023 and involves working with a range of partners, including projects involving London Natural History Society, Citizen Zoo, Ealing Wildlife Group, Friends of Grove Farm, Kingston Council and Southwark Council.
-You’ll find the project reports and details of these various projects below.
+Our London Field Recorder Day programme started in 2023 and has involved working with a range of partners, including London Natural History Society, Citizen Zoo, Ealing Wildlife Group, Friends of Grove Farm, Kingston Council and various London borough councils.
+You can find the project reports and details of these various projects below.

 We’re always looking for new projects and recording initiatives to get involved with, so get in touch if you have a project that you think would benefit from a Field Recorder Day programme!
 We have a large network of naturalists and are happy to discuss the recording of any and all species groups!